openMF/mifos-documentation/payment-hub-ee/overview/payment-hub-apis.md

 ```

 **Initiate Request To Pay** \
-Payee asks payer to send amount of money. (currently without confirmation and authorization) The receiving DFSP of this request will be target of the transfer from the payer.
+Payee asks payer to send amount of money. (currently without confirmation and authorization) The receiving DFSP(payee) of this request will be target of the transfer from the payer.
 ```text
 Url: http://{environment-channel-connector-domain}/channel/transactionRequest
 Method: POST